nikeee/advent-of-code-2021/README.md

 In Julia, functions that mutate state of their arguments have ([by convention only](https://docs.julialang.org/en/v1/manual/style-guide/#bang-convention)) an exclamation mark in their name, for example `push!`, which is an interesting idea.

 I enjoyed using Julia and will definitely use it again, although it uses 1-based array indices.
+## Crystal
+Neat ideas: Functions that return boolean values have a name ending in `?`.
+Methods ending in `!` mutate the `this` object.